automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Arcovenator.md

 # Arcovenator
-## Description: This fierce abelisaur was recently discovered in France.
+## This fierce abelisaur was recently discovered in France.